|Main Languages:||Tetum, Portuguese, English and Indonesian|

-Students in class at St Teresinha Junior High School, joined by students of Assumption College, Kilmore In Quelicai, the St Teresinha Central School must accommodate the graduates of students from 12 Catholic primary schools.
+In Quelicai, the St Teresinha Central School must accommodate the graduates of students from 12 Catholic primary schools.
 While Australian Marist Solidarity is supporting the expansion of Abafala Catholic Primary School into a junior high school (Click here to go to Abafala School), St Teresinha Central School’s ageing infrastructure, coupled with demand, will still struggle to accommodate these graduates. […]

 Vocational skills for disadvantaged youth

-The CTUF program provides computer and carpentry training for young people in the village of Uai-Lili.
+The Uai-Lili Youth Centre provides computer and carpentry training for young people in the village of Uai-Lili.
 The area was previously known as a dangerous place to visit as it was home to destructive and aggressive young people who would throw rocks at passers-by and vehicles driving through the village.
-Maway, director of CTUF, was previously a leader of a gang […]
+Maway, director of the Uai-Lili Youth Centre, was previously a […]

 The Children and Youth Centre (CYC) Ponta Leste engenders community spirit and fosters strong friendships between the students as well as the teachers.
 CYC Ponta Leste is a Timorese run organisation that works in partnership with Australian Marist Solidarity.
 CYC Ponta Leste is based in Baucau, East Timor and was established in 2006.
 In Baucau there is a high level […]